kaiyagun/team-page-gen/README.md

 ## Use

-[!See a demo video here]https://watch.screencastify.com/v/Xt22eJNYFVhTK1FeYJF3
+See a demo video here: https://watch.screencastify.com/v/Xt22eJNYFVhTK1FeYJF3